06/08/23 | Court Denies Amazon and Apple’s Motion to Dismiss Price-Fixing Claims

 WHAT'S THE ISSUE?

-According the class-action lawsuit, Amazon and Apple agreed to illegally restrict the number of sellers of Apple iPhones and iPads on the Amazon platform, violating federal antitrust laws.
-This scheme between Apple and Amazon resulted in less competition and higher prices for Apple iPhones and iPads purchased via Amazon.com in the U.S. market.
+According to the class-action lawsuit, Amazon and Apple agreed to illegally restrict the number of sellers of Apple iPhones and iPads on Amazon, violating federal antitrust laws.
+The complaint states that this agreement between Apple and Amazon allegedly resulted in less competition and higher prices for Apple iPhones and iPads purchased via Amazon.com in the U.S. market.

 HOW DO I KNOW IF I'M AFFECTED?

-We believe Apple and Amazon’s price-fixing scheme has affected consumers who fit the following three criteria.
+Attorneys believe the alleged agreement affected consumers who fit the following three criteria.
 If your purchase was affected, fill out the form to find out your consumer rights.

 • Product Purchased: Any model Apple iPhone or iPad